vdshk/vdshk.github.io/content/posts/gsoc-2021-start.md

 containing the ideas behind, explanations and experimental analysis of the algorithms implemented in NetworkX.

-Let me tell you a about how I got there.
+Let me tell you about how I got there.

 ## 👨‍💻 Google Summer of Code